 Many first-generation students, however, attend high schools where counselors are overstretched or unaware of new programs and opportunities that can benefit under-resourced students.

 A crop of organizations, such as Minds Matter and Summer Search, work to address the gap in quality counseling by mentoring students from under-resourced schools.
 An explicit goal of this mentorship is to encourage first-gen and low-income students to apply to a broader range of colleges.

 2. Take Advantage of Educational Opportunity Programs

 College is a real option for many graduating high school seniors, but those who are low-income, Black, and/or Hispanic are far less likely to pursue higher education.
-Educational Opportunity Programs (EOPs), which are offered by many colleges, can help bridge the gap between high school and college for low-income and first-generation students.
+Educational Opportunity Programs (EOPs), which many colleges offer, can help bridge the gap between high school and college for low-income and first-generation students.

-In the summer between high school and college, EOPs prepare students for the challenge of college coursework.
+In the summer between high school and college, EOPs prepare students for challenging college coursework.
 Many students from underfunded high schools lack exposure to the rigorous curriculum, particularly advanced math, that can raise their chances of enrolling at a four-year college.

 These academic bootcamps are impactful even for FGCS leaving high school with good grades and strong SAT/ACT scores.
 Succeeding in college requires that students understand the course expectations and feel empowered to meet them.